 2. Don’t be afraid of empty spaces

 Some decorators want to utilise every possible nook and cranny when it comes to renovating a space.
-However, a minimal interior calls for plenty of empty spaces.
+However, minimal interior calls for plenty of empty spaces.
 From plenty of floor room to bare walls, empty spaces allow for extra breathing room in your home with an emphasis on maintaining a cosy and relaxing atmosphere.

 3. Only display the essentials